About Medication Reviews and Appointments for Medication.

 - Medication ordered too soon, or at the wrong dose, may take longer and may be refused.

-- Requests which include non regular Accute items may take longer and Accute items may be refused.
+- Requests which include Accute items might take longer and could be refused - we will normally try to contact you if the item is refused.

 We no longer accept Stamped Self-addressed envelopes (SAE's)